Crowdpark/crwd-tools/scripts/backup-couchbase/readme.md

 These scripts are based in python and bash.
 So both are a initial requirement.

-Couchbase library and memcache library are required to run those scripts ( Couchbase for the restore procedure and memcache for the backup)
+Couchbase library is also required to run those scripts.
 To install them, once you have  python and pip - just run "easy_install memcache (or) couchbase"

 ==========
 Usage
 =========

+Both scripts have hardcoded credentials, please change them prior to execution

 -Backup
-Just use the shell script backup_couchbase, this will generate a backup file with all the information provided from the view described above.
+Just use the shell script backup_couchbase indicating the ip address (i.e ./backup_couchbase <ip_address> )

-By default, the information will be sent to the S3 bucket under the path: s3://crowdpark-berlin-deploy/backups/
+By default, the information will be stored in /tmp

 -Restore

 To restore the backup, use the python script called restore_couch.py.

-You will need to provide the file with the data, the address of the couchbase service (without specifying the port).
-Credentials needs to be introduced in the script prior its execution.
+You will need to provide the file with the data (or the path where the files can be found), the address of the couchbase service (without specifying the port).

-The restore script, uses by default the python couchbase client.
-If the client is not available, python memcache client can be used as well, there is some code already written which is commented in the script; use those comments as a reference - be careful python memcache client does not allow bucket routing.